When one’s expectations are reduced to zero, one really appreciates everything one does have.– Stephen Hawking

 Gone are those days!
-Well almost… let’s just say things have changed drastically.
+Well almost… let’s just say things have changed drastically after changing my expectations.

 So when people share good news with me, I am always happy for them and I always visually or verbally express that happiness for them.

 If someone is having a rough time, I’ll always do my best to be empathetic.
 I’ll look for some practical solutions to help them with their challenges and do my best to cheer them up.